TeeJay69/ConfigSync/Plan.md

 - [x] Support restore on machine that has a different user name (Paths from maps...)
 - [x] Add log file
 - [x] Catch `Ctrl + C`
-- [ ] Add logging
-- [ ] Format --help message.
+- [x] Format --help message.
-- [ ] License stuff.
+- [x] License stuff.
 Include license in installer.
 Display license in help message.
-- [ ] Add more verbose messages.
 - [ ] Add disclaimer for runas admin before restoring.
 (Folder access) (something like, may require running from elevated command prompt)
+- [ ] Add logging
+- [ ] Add more verbose messages.
-- [ ] Support pointing to existing Archive during installation (Copy existing Archive to installation directory).
+- [x] Support pointing to existing Archive during installation (Copy existing Archive to installation directory).
+(Indirectly implemented by the way the program logic works)
 - [ ] Support CMake
 - [ ] Doxygen comments
-- [ ] Refactor the way the last save dir is retrieved.
-A unique Id linked to the date might be helpful.

--

 ## Reevaluate:

 // TODO: Make database path copy function self referencing with error message parameter.
 Use only this function wherever you copy database paths
-- Sync argument shouldnt default to all programs. 'sync --all' for synchronizing all programs
+- [x] Sync argument shouldnt default to all programs. 'sync --all' for synchronizing all programs
-- Message 'Config is in sync' instead of 'Config is up to date'
+- [x] ~~Message 'Config is in sync' instead of 'Config is up to date'~~
+- [x] ~~Add id to hashbase file.~~
-- Display last save for every program, 'cfgs status' --default
+- [ ] Display last save for every program, 'cfgs status' --default
-- Change 'Rollback complete' to 'Successfully restored <program name>' or 'Restored <programname> successfully'
+- [ ] Change 'Rollback complete' to 'Successfully restored <program name>' or 'Restored <programname> successfully'
-- [ ] Add id to hashbase file.

 ## Feature requests:

-- [ ] Implement incremental config saves, (storing modified files in vector)
+- [Declined] ~~Implement incremental config saves, (storing modified files in vector)~~
-- [ ] Write the integer map in database.hpp serialized to a binary file.
+- [Declined] ~~Write the integer map in database.hpp serialized to a binary file.~~
+- [Declined] ~~--verify parameter to make an integrity check of a snapshot from the archive. (defaults to newest) (option to provide specific date) ([PROGRAM] --all for verifying all saves of that program.) (verify --all checks every single save from all programs.)(--all-newest for checking the newest save from all programs in the archive)~~
-- [ ] Let user change number of saves to keep
+- [x] Let user change number of saves to keep
+- [X] --force option for sync (Make new snapshot regardless of hashes)
+- [x] Status indicator for is_identical() function from analyzer (Implemented with 'status' options)
 - [ ] Let user delete saves
 - [ ] Option to change default behavior of restore param (Disable auto default to newest save, instead show save dates for a program.
 Let user select the date that he wants to restore)
 - [ ] Option to identify specific save date with an alias (Like '12.November')